fluencelabs/docs/docs/stake/staking_app_guide/staking_app_guide.md

   <p>The view of the Capacity Commitments rewards panel</p>
 </div>

 This panel summarizes rewards earned in Capacity Commitments (CCs) across the Network or activated by the user.
 Rewards accumulate each epoch and vest over time.
-For more details, refer to the "Key Concepts" section above.

 Rewards can have the following statuses: